-Logan came up with the idea in 1972, and since then has held 12 Alternative Miss World competitions.
-After a five-year hiatus, the event is back and will be held at Shakespeare’s Globe, perfectly symbolizing the way in which—over the years—Logan has turned his unique brand of high camp eccentricity into a British institution.
+Logan came up with the idea in 1972, and since then he has held 12 Alternative Miss World competitions.
+After a five-year hiatus, the event is back and will be held at Shakespeare’s Globe, perfectly symbolizing the way in which—over the years—Logan has turned his unique brand of high-camp eccentricity into a British institution.

 How has the competition evolved over time?